The Race (Yello song): In popular culture

 The song was used to open It's Academic on WRC-TV in Washington, D.C. from the 1990-91 season to June 2017 (it was replaced by a new theme starting with the 2017–18 season, which is used throughout the show).
 It was also the theme of Academic Challenge on WEWS-TV in Cleveland from 1996 to 1999 (the last years of its original run), by which time it was also known as It's Academic.

-From 1988 on The Race was used as theme song for popular German video clip show 'Formel Eins'.
+From 1988 onward, "The Race" was used as theme song for popular German video clip show Formel Eins.

 The pan-European sports channel Eurosport commonly used the song in the early 90s.